Plants, Scientific names, G.

 Guaiacol in gaiac oil, Caribbean region, Zygophyllaceae

-Guaiacum genus contains lignum vitae, a very hard heartwood also called guaiacum.
+Guaiacum genus contains 'lignum vitae', a very hard heartwood, which is also called 'guaiacum'.

 Gum guaicum was used to stimulate menstruation, as an abortifacient, treat sore throat, chronic gout and rheumatism.